rsimmonsjr/axiom/README.md

 ## Design Principals of Axiom

-Based on previous experience with other actor models I wanted to design this library around some core principles:
+Based on previous experience with other actor models I wanted to design Axiom around some core principles:
 1. **At its core an actor is just an function that processes messages.** The simplest actor is a function that takes a message and simply ignores it.
 The benefit to the functional approach